 Customers rely on financial institutions to safeguard their money and personal information.
 When institutions follow KYC and EDD procedures, they show how much they value their customers.
 EDD allows companies to thoroughly know their customers and identify if they are on any prohibited list that might cost dearly.
 Such activities involve all banking frauds, money laundering, etc.

 What are Enhanced Due Diligence Factors?

-Geographical factors such as diplomatic status of a country play a crucial role in EDD.
+Geographical factors such as the diplomatic status of a country play a crucial role in EDD.
 The citizens of politically sanctioned countries are often listed as high-risk when they intend to make a transaction.
-Similarly, a person belonging to a village, town, city or state with strong terrorist operations and influence will automatically fall under the high-risk category.
+Similarly, a person belonging to a village, town, city, or state with strong terrorist operations and influence will automatically fall under the high-risk category.